Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 `Sgnw` is the ISO 15924 script code for SignWriting.

 That fact matters here only as a reminder that script identity and encoding strategy are different layers.

+The official ISO 15924 numeric code list names SignWriting under `Sgnw`; the neighboring systems discussed here are treated as script conceptions and notation/writing projects rather than as ISO-coded scripts in this comparison.

 The detailed distinction between Sgnw, Formal SignWriting, FSW, and SWU belongs in *Formal SignWriting: FSW and SWU*.